 Space plasmas and fields.

-Quantum theory and modeling.
+Quantum theory and modelling.

 Nano- and energy materials.

 - External experts will occasionally be invited to teach an optional theme.
 The Research project planning skills theme is normally covered as a 5-day residential course at Gregynog, jointly with Swansea University and Cardiff University.

 |Skills Type||Skills details|